MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 - A computer that runs Microsoft Windows 7 or later versions.
 We recommend Windows 10 for the best development experience.

-- A copy of Visual Studio 2017.
+- A copy of Visual Studio.
 For information on how to download and install Visual Studio, see [Install Visual Studio](/visualstudio/install/install-visual-studio).
 When you run the installer, make sure that the **Desktop development with C++** workload is checked.
 Don't worry if you didn't install this workload when you installed Visual Studio.
 You can run the installer again and install it now.

    ![Desktop development with C++](../build/media/desktop-development-with-cpp.png "Desktop development with C++")